• Home

 • Cu-65 (30.8%)

-While these stable isotopes are commonly found in nature, they do not have the specific properties required for advanced applications.
-Other copper isotopes, such as Cu-64, Cu-67, and Cu-68, must be artificially produced and refined, making them far rarer and more valuable.
+While these stable forms are commonly found in nature, they do not have the specific properties required for advanced applications.
+Other copper forms, such as Cu-64, Cu-67, and Cu-68, must be artificially produced and refined, making them far rarer and more valuable.

 Complex and Expensive Production Methods

-The production of isotope copper involves highly specialized nuclear and particle accelerator technologies.
-Unlike regular copper, which can be mined and refined in large quantities, isotope copper must be created using:
+The production of ultrafine Copper powder involves highly specialized nuclear and particle accelerator technologies.
+Unlike regular copper, which can be mined and refined in large quantities, ultrafine Copper powder must be created using:

-• Nuclear Reactors – Some isotopes, like Cu-64 and Cu-67, are produced through neutron irradiation in nuclear reactors.
+• Nuclear Reactors – Some forms, like Cu-64 and Cu-67, are produced through neutron irradiation in nuclear reactors.

-• Cyclotrons & Particle Accelerators – These machines bombard copper targets with protons or neutrons to create specific isotopes.
+• Cyclotrons & Particle Accelerators – These machines bombard copper targets with protons or neutrons to create specific forms.

-• Laser Isotope Separation – A costly and high-tech process that isolates specific copper isotopes with precision.
+• Laser Separation – A costly and high-tech process that isolates specific copper forms with precision.

-These complex and capital-intensive production methods make isotope copper one of the most expensive and difficult materials to manufacture.
+These complex and capital-intensive production methods make ultrafine Copper powder one of the most expensive and difficult materials to manufacture.

 Limited Global Supply

-Due to the technical difficulties of isotope production, only a few facilities worldwide are capable of producing and refining isotope copper.
+Due to the technical difficulties of production, only a few facilities worldwide are capable of producing and refining ultrafine Copper powder.
 These include:

 • The United States (Department of Energy nuclear labs)